WillACosta/ng-shop-workspace/README.md

 ### @ng-shop-workspace

-This project servers as a demonstration of using micro-frontend applications powered by NX and Module Federation Plugin, this is a simple plant shop, that have features such authentication, cart shop and state management using NGXS library for that.
-Read more about technical resources below.
+This project servers as a demonstration micro-frontend powered by NX and Module Federation Plugin, this is a simple plant shop, that have features such as recommendation system using AI agents, authentication, cart shop and state management with redux pattern.

 <center>
   <img src="docs/images/screenshot.png" alt="screenshot" style="margin-top: 35px"/>